garmonray/FPS-Custom-Maps/README.md

 ### Guidence and Orientation
 The goal for my textures that guide and orient the players was to put indicators on the outside of the walls where the players would come in that area with different indicators so that players would have an easier time navigating and know which rooms had which indicator.
 ![Screenshot 2026-03-13 153301](https://github.com/user-attachments/assets/d4e13b2d-2107-4630-9e9a-7c19917fcbc1)
-This guides and orients the player because the arcade has a different tecturing for the entrance that the player will reconize and easy to keep track,
+This guides and orients the player because the arcade has a different tecturing for the entrance that the player will reconize and easy to keep track.
+</> MarkDown
+## Lighting
+### Immersion and Theme
+For the lighting, I wanted to caputre a similar idea with the textures and use it as a sunlight beaming down to make the player feel calm and collective, and have different lighting effects like flickering lights to evoke a creepy and causious immersion.